ascend-io/ascend-community/ottos_expeditions/README.md

 **Objective**: Analyze customer cohorts to understand booking behaviors and trends.

   ### 1. Overview
   In this expedition, you'll work with customer data to categorize customers into cohorts and update reports for downstream consumers in PowerBI.
-To start open the `flows/customer_cohort_analysis` folder in the File Explorer on the left.
+To start, open the `flows/1-customer_cohort_analysis` folder in the File Explorer on the left.

+  We'll be learning about the following concepts:
+    1. How to define a basic read connector, transform, and Python task with code
+    2. How to build an Ascend project with no prior working build
+    3. How to run an Ascend flow

+  To do so, we'll be using the following:
   - **Data Source**:
     - `data/customers.csv`
   - **Components**:
+    - Read Connectors:
       - `customers.yaml`
+    - Transforms:
       - `customer_cohort_analysis_transform.sql.jinja`
+    - Python Tasks:
-    - `refresh_powerbi.py`
+      - `refresh_report.py`

   ### 2. Flow Walkthrough
   1. **Read Component**: